C242-PS091-Capstone-Bangkit/ML-Project/README.md

 # Machine Learning Project - Google Colab Implementation 🚀

 This project demonstrates a machine learning workflow using Google Colab and datasets stored in Google Drive.
+The Skin Type and Skin Condition model is built both from scratch and using transfer learning with the **InceptionV3** pretrained model. **The fixed model used in this capstone project is the InceptionV3 model due to its superior accuracy compared to other models.**

 ## Requirements
 The project uses the following libraries: